-You can help protect this resource by turning out lights when not in use, using outdoor lights only where necessary, and shielding outdoor lighting so that it points downward.
-Lowering window blinds at night will keep artificial light contained within a house rather than allowing it to radiate outside into the night, affecting nocturnal animals and insects.
+You can help protect this resource by turning out lights when not in use, using outdoor lights only where necessary, shielding outdoor lighting so that it points downward, and using warm color light bulbs such as amber or red.
+Lowering window blinds and closing curtains at night will keep artificial light contained within a house rather than allowing it to radiate outside into the night, affecting nocturnal animals and insects.
 Host a star party with your friends and encourage others to marvel at the night, just as people have done for thousands of years.